Best VPN for China 2023: Get Around The Great Firewall?

 Hotspot Shield

-Like Windscribe, Hotspot Shield also made it onto our list of the best free VPNs, offering even more data than its competitor: Free users receive 500 MB every 24 hours, equating to 15 1/2 GB per month.
+Like Windscribe, Hotspot Shield also made it onto our list of the best free VPNs, offering even more data than its competitor: Free users receive 500 MB every 24 hours, which adds up to 15.5 GB per month.

 Alongside unremarkable speeds and performance, we also took issue with the provider for its overly invasive data collection practices and lack of an external security audit.